AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 title: Dashboards
 ---

-BI Dashboards give you a quick view of your store’s performance and sales activity at a glance.
+MBI Dashboards give you a quick view of your store's performance and sales activity at a glance.
 Individual dashboards can be shared with other users and organized into logical groups.
 You can also set different levels of permission for other users.

-It’s easy to create a new report, add it to a dashboard, and export the data to Excel.
+It's easy to create a new report, add it to a dashboard, and export the data to Excel.
 Charts and reports can be resized and dragged into position on the dashboard.

 ![](../../assets/magento-bi-report-builder-revenue-by-products-formula-report-holiday-sales-dashboard.png){: .zoom}
 *Dashboard*